squid-cache/squid-cache.github.io/ConfigExamples/FullyTransparentWithTPROXY.rst

 (next email)

-The tproxy support in squid 2.6 does not need to be run as root.
+The tproxy support in [[Squid-2.6]] does not need to be run as root.
 It maintains root capabilities for network requests at all times (allowing the tproxy patch to work), without the need to maintain all root capabilities.

 (next email)